yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

 the "tip" of that particular development branch at the time you created your local branch, which could be different from the files in the "master" branch of the upstream repository.
-In other words, creating and checking out a local branch based on the "DISTRO_NAME_NO_CAP" branch name is not the same as checking out the "master" branch in the repository.
+In other words, creating and checking out a local branch based on the "&DISTRO_NAME_NO_CAP;" branch name is not the same as checking out the "master" branch in the repository.
 Keep reading to see how you create a local snapshot of a Yocto Project Release.